Click on the buttons below to review and download forms.

 Yes.
 I can work with you to make the most of your "new" sexual functioning and recommend things that you and your partner can do to make things better.

-What is involved in relationship therapy?
+What is involved in couples therapy?

-In relationship therapy I facilitate a dialogue between you and your partner to uncover the roots of the conflict you're having, help you understand each others' feelings, and negotiate changing behavior to better meet each others' needs.
+In couples therapy I facilitate a dialogue between you and your partner to uncover the roots of the conflict you're having, help you understand each others' feelings, and negotiate changing behavior to better meet each others' needs.

 Do you ever recommend that people break up?

-If you come to me for relationship therapy, I am your ally in repairing your relationship.
+If you come to me for couples therapy, I am your ally in repairing your relationship.
 I will be honest with you about things that are not working, but I believe that the decision to break up or stay together is best made by you and your partner.

 What are your fees and hours?